32blit/32blit-sdk/docs/Windows-VisualStudio.md

       "variables": [],
       "intelliSenseMode": "linux-gcc-arm",
       "cmakeToolchain": "[path...]/32blit-sdk/32blit.toolchain",
-      "environments": [ { "PATH": "${env.PATH}" } ]
+      "environments": [ { "PATH": "${env.PATH}" } ] // this is a workaround for finding the toolchain
     }
     //...
 ```

+4. Save.

-8. Select the new config and build!
+5. Select the new config and build!

 ## Troubleshooting

 ### Cannot open include file: 'SDL.h': No such file or directory

 If you see errors such as `Cannot open include file: 'SDL.h': No such file or directory` and `cannot open file 'SDL2.lib'` you've probably extracted the SDL development libraries into "SDL2-2.24.0" rather than extracting the individual folders inside.
 Inside your "sdl" folder you should have the folders "docs", "include" and "lib" not "SDL2-2.24.0".

-### `cmd.exe` not recognised

-Building for 32blit can fail with `'cmd.exe' is not recognized as an internal or external command, operable program or batch file`.
-This is a bug in Visual Studio (reported https://developercommunity.visualstudio.com/t/CMake-with-the-IoT-toolchain-fails-wit/1429737) which can be fixed by adding the `"environments": [ { "PATH": "${env.PATH}" } ]` line to the CMake config.